oddjobs-maple/odd_job_guides/swashbuckler/README.md

 actually be an amazing skill, if it lacked the restriction that you must have a gun equipped when using it.
 Considering how unwieldy it is to use with a gun, it hits like a wet paper towel, and is thus only useful for luring mobs (as far as I know).
+And even then, with the time needed to charge it up, you may as well Recoil Shot over to your enemies, at that rate.
 So if you&rsquo;re not like me, you&rsquo;ll put most of those leftover SP towards maxing Dash.
 Personally, I have Grenade at level 11, thanks to my allergic reaction to Dash.

 ### Outlaw